taka-rl/python_practice/README.md

 ## folder structure
 - DiceGame: includes scripts to play DiceGame with OOP.
 - tic-tac-toe: includes scripts to make a tic-tac-toe with OOP.
+- useful_tools: contain variety types of convinient tools to be used for daily lives.